AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-05-advanced-process-building-features/quizz.md

 </details>

-## :small_red_triangle_down: Which of the following is the last step required to make defined Actions in an Actions project available in the Actions Library?
+## 💮 Which of the following is the last step required to make defined Actions in an Actions project available in the Actions Library?

 _Choose the correct answer._